google/lovefield/docs/dd/02_data_store.md

 A WebSQL-based back store is created to fill this gap.
 The WebSQL backstore shall be considered a gap-stopping patch and will be removed as soon as Apple fixes IndexedDB bugs in Safari.

+#### 2.5.1 Storage Format

+WebSQL stores data similar to IndexedDB's structure:

+* The whole database will be stored in a WebSQL instance using database's name
+* A special table named `__lf_ver` that stores metadata for the whole database
+* Each table corresponds to a WebSQL table
+* Each row corresponds to a row in WebSQL table.
+A row contains two fields:
+  * id: unique row id across database
+  * value: serialized JSON string of the row's payload

+### 2.6 Database Upgrade

+The upgrade process is triggered by bumping up the schema version.
+Lovefield will open the database using updated number, and in turn IndexedDB will fire the `onupgradeneeded` event.
+In that event, Lovefield will

+1. create tables (i.e. `objectstores`) which exist in schema but not in IndexedDB
+2. wrap the database connection into `lf.backstore.IndexedDBRawBackstore`
+3. call user-provided `onUpgrade` function with the wrapped instance

+This design still exposes the user under the risk of accidentally auto-commit.
+However, there existed no known better alternative that works cross-browser.

+### 2.7 External Change

+Contents inside a data store can be changed by other sessions or even other clients.
+Most data stores lack external change notifications.
+As a result, for cross-tab implementations, one need to use Web Worker or Service Worker to host the database.
+Lovefield team is aware of this problem and working closely with IndexedDB team to pursue a change notification standard for IndexedDB.

+Local Storage and Firebase change notifications to inform Lovefield that the contents have changed by external sources.
+By default, Lovefield listens to these changes, and will update

+* Database cache
+* Indices
+* Observed queries